yenchiah/geo-heatmap/README.md

 <script src="GeoHeatmap.js" type="text/javascript"></script>
 ```

 Remember to replace the [YOUR API KEY] with your key.
 The key provided in this repository is restricted to demo purposes.
 Second, you need to prepare three json files, zipcode_bound_geoJson, zipcode_bound_info, and zipcode_metadata.
 See the example files in this repository for their formats.
-For zipcode_bound_geoJson and zipcode_bound_info, you need to download the ZCTA5 json file from [data.gov](https://catalog.data.gov/dataset/zip-codetabilation-area-boundaries/resource/ea476dcb-4846-4242-9fb3-d41afb13bf52) and choose the zipcode boundaries that you want for the heatmap.
+For zipcode_bound_geoJson and zipcode_bound_info, you need to have the ZCTA5 GeoJSON file and choose the zipcode boundaries that you want for the heatmap.
 Then, use jQuery to load these data simultaneously:
 ```JavaScript
 var data = {};
 // Start loading data simultaneously